kgupta26/sp-connector-manager/README.md

 INFO: Finagle version 20.12.0 (rev=762bc8512b820e936283d64f4ab27134969193b0) built at 20201210-195733
 ```

-If you were able to get this far, we are ready to rock and roll! :godmode:
+If you were able to get this far, we are ready to rock and roll! :feelsgood:

 ### Get a list of Running Connectors